argoproj/argo-cd/docs/proposals/multiple-sources-for-applications-ui.md

 Figure 3: Source information in History

-Jorge has submitted a PR for rollback which includes controller and UI changes [here](https://github.com/argoproj/argo-cd/pull/14124).
+Jorge has submitted a [PR](https://github.com/argoproj/argo-cd/pull/14124) for rollback which includes controller and UI changes.
 This can be treated as a separate, independent proposal.

 Other related changes pertain to the Last Synced Details.
 The Sync Details panel needs to be updated to show sync info